 The seminar starts with an introductory meeting via Zoom on 20.04.2022.
 Ideas for experiments or field studies will be presented in a blocked event in end May/early June.
 Each presentation should last max.
 20 minutes.
 Full attendance in all meetings is required for successful participation in the seminar.
-Group seminar papers of 8 - 10 pages, as well as two individual abstracts (one with 75 to 100 words and another with 150 to 200 words) are to be handed in at the end of the semester.
+Group seminar papers of 8 - 10 pages, as well as an individual abstract with 75 to 100 words, are to be handed in at the end of the semester.

 Application will be possible via the centralized platform until 03.02.2022.